Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Additional studies

 \subsection{Sea level study at Port Tudy}

-The training set comprises 8,271 observations ranging from 10-08-1966 to 31-12-1999 and the test set comprises 7,483 observations ranging from 01-01-2000 to 31-12-2023.
+The training set comprises 8,271 observations ranging from 10/08/1966 to 31/12/1999 and the test set comprises 7,483 observations ranging from 01/01/2000 to 31/12/2023.
 Histogram plots with the corresponding fitted densities are shown in Figure~\ref{fig:density_tudy_sl}.
-After thresholding, the final training set consists of 2,478 sea level exceedances, while final test set consists of 2,021 sea level exceedances.
+After thresholding, the final training set consists of 2,465 sea level exceedances, while final test set consists of 2,315 sea level exceedances. { Refer to Sections~\ref{sec:results},~\ref{sec:stationary} and~\ref{sec:tudy_appendix} for details about the figures.}